-[INSTRUCTIONS ON HOW TO INSTALL AND RUN TOR BROWSER]'
+[INSTRUCTIONS ON HOW TO INSTALL AND RUN TOR BROWSER]

-to Detect Fartplz Ransomware * SpyHunter's free version is only for malware detection.
+to Detect Fartplz Ransomware * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?

 Solutions: Your computer may have malware hiding in memory that prevents any program, including SpyHunter, from executing on your computer.
 Follow to download SpyHunter and gain access to the Internet: